karenetheridge/Dist-Zilla-Plugin-Test-Compile/README.md

 - `filename`: the name of the generated file.
 Defaults to `t/00-compile.t`.
+- `phase`: the phase for which to register prerequisites.
+Defaults to `test`.
+Setting this to a false value will disable prerequisite registration.
 - `skip`: a regex to skip compile test for modules matching it.
 The match is done against the module name (`Foo::Bar`), not the file path (`lib/Foo/Bar.pm`).
 This option can be repeated to specify multiple regexes.